 So can’t you just slap something up on your website that you found online?

 You could.
 But I wouldn’t encourage you to.
-In the health coaching space, it’s important you have something that’s specifically tailored to your industry.
+There are so many legal considerations in the health coaching space with a health coach business, it’s important you have something that’s specifically tailored to your industry.

 That’s why I created this health coach disclaimer template for you.
 It’s great for online entrepreneurs, coaches, and creatives.
 And don’t worry about it being too hard to fill out!
 It comes with a Video How-To Tutorial where I walk you through what each paragraph means and where to fill-in-the-blanks.